Total Processing > Blog > Payments > Payment gateways explained: Everything you need to know

 What is a payment gateway?

-A payment gateway forms part of your overall payment processing system.
-When a customer enters their card details on to your secure payment page, the payment gateway is the first element that the payment information is submitted to.
+A payment gateway is the foundation of your online payment process.
+When a customer enters their card details on your secure checkout page, the gateway takes the lead in communicating the payment information to any other third-parties involved.

-It communicates with the issuing bank to authenticate the payment details, helping to protect your business from fraudulent payments, and expensive chargebacks.
-Payments will be automatically accepted or declined by the gateway.
-This will be based on factors such as whether or not funds are available, or if the customer has entered the card details correctly.
+It predominantly acts as a liaison, verifying payment details with the bank to safeguard your business from fraudulent activities and costly chargebacks.
+The gateway automatically accepts or declines payments based on factors such as whether or not funds are available or if the customer has entered the card details correctly.

-Furthermore, a payment gateway automatically encrypts your customer’s card details, making sure you’re meeting the required standards in customer data protection.
-This ensures your checkout process is safe and secure for both parties – and that’s why a payment gateway is necessary for any ecommerce site.
+On top of that, a payment gateway automatically encrypts your customer’s card details, making sure you’re meeting the required standards in customer data protection.
+This ensures your checkout process is safe and secure for both parties – and that’s why a website payment gateway is necessary for any e-commerce site.

 How does a payment gateway differ from a merchant account?